Likely, British Columbia: Recreation

 Quesnel Lake is the largest lake in the Cariboo, with the North Arm extending 77 kilometres and the East Arm reaching out 100 kilometres.
 It contains many different fish including, 10 to 16 pound rainbow trout, lake trout up to 30 or 40 pounds, and kokanee which can all be caught by fishers.
 Tree species in the area include black cottonwood, western hemlock, western red cedar, Engelmann spruce, and subalpine fir.

 A highlight of a visit to Likely in late summer includes watching thousands of salmon migrate up the Quesnel River to their spawning grounds in the Horsefly and Mitchell Rivers.
 Visitors can also explore the historic ghost town of Quesnel Forks, only 11 km to the northwest.

-Cedar Point Park, an impressive stand of western red cedar on the shores of Quesnel Lake, is a nice spot to visit, now a park and campground.
+Cedar Point Park is located 6 kilometers away from the town on the shores of Quesnel Lake, operating as a campground from March 15 to October 31,.
 One of the Twin Giants (huge Vulcan steam shovels purchased in 1906 to dig a canal from Spanish Lake to the Bullion Mines) lies there.
 The shovels weighed approximately 22,000 pounds each, and were shipped in pieces from Toledo, Ohio.
 Transported first by rail then by wagon to a site below the dam on Spanish Lake, they were assembled and placed on railway tracks to begin digging the ditch.
 It was reported that $20,000 were spent before the operations were suspended, leaving the shovels where they stopped work in the year 1907.

 (The other Twin Giant is now in Quesnel).